GeneralSparsh/polygon-indexer/README.md

 # 🌌 Polygon POL Token Real-Time Indexer

-A high-performance real-time blockchain data indexer built in Rust that tracks POL token transfers on Polygon blockchain, specifically monitoring net flows to Binance addresses.
+This project indexes real-time POL token transactions on the Polygon blockchain and provides actionable insights into Binance inflows and outflows, enabling traders, analysts, and developers to monitor liquidity movements effectively.

 ## 🌟 Features